The plethora of international artistic talent in the UK is not currently represented in the mainstream theatre industry.

 Global Origins is an online and physical network of

-international artists residing in the UK.
+international and multicultural artists residing in the UK.

 If you want to attend events, share work or ideas at any stage of development, or just have a chat, get in touch!